sri-arjuna/vhs/README.md

 * Screen recording
 * Webcam recording
-* 'Guide' recording, Screen with Webcam as picture in picture, orientation changable using presets (wiht -p ARG) like: tl, br
+* 'Guide' recording, Screen with Webcam as picture in picture, orientation changable using (-p ARG) presets like: tl, br
 * DVD encoding, but 'currently droped' due to issues of actualy doing so, and not beeing top priority